chriscorey-dev/node-express-react-api/README.md

 Then enable proxy mods with `a2enmod`.
 Enable these mods: `proxy proxy_ajp proxy_http rewrite deflate headers proxy_balancer proxy_connect proxy_html`

 I'm also using pm2 on the server to manage the node script.
 As git user: `pm2 start SCRIPT_NAME`

+---

+I think this is going to be designed on top of any built react app.
+Just need to change how to start the app up.